xgyutu/NeXt-Stereo/README.md

   <h1 align="center">NeXt-Stereo: Focusing on Cost Aggregation and Disparity Refinement for Lightweight Stereo-Matching</h1>
   <p align="center">

-"### Paper Under Submission
+"### Manuscript in Submission

-I am currently in the process of submitting my paper to an academic journal.
-Once the paper is accepted, I will update this section with relevant information.
-Thank you for your interest and patience."
+I am currently in the process of submitting my manuscript to IEEE Transactions on Instrumentation and Measurement.
+Upon acceptance of the paper, I will update this section with the necessary details.
+Thank you for your interest and understanding."

 # How to use